German foreign minister heads to Beijing as Berlin toughens China stance

 Follow topic:

-BERLIN, Dec 8 - German Foreign Minister Johann Wadephul heads to China on Monday for his first visit as Berlin toughens its stance on Beijing over trade disputes and geopolitical conflicts, in line with European partners.
+BERLIN - German Foreign Minister Johann Wadephul heads to China on Dec 8 for his first visit as Berlin toughens its stance on Beijing over trade disputes and geopolitical conflicts, in line with European partners.

-Wadephul is set to meet on Monday with his Chinese counterpart, as well as the trade minister and head of the Communist Party's international relations department, a German foreign ministry spokesperson said.
+Mr Wadephul is set to meet on Dec 8 with his Chinese counterpart, as well as the trade minister and head of the Communist Party’s international relations department, a German Foreign Ministry spokesperson said.

 His trip was postponed from October at the last minute, because China had only confirmed one of his requested meetings.

-The Beijing talks would focus on economic relations between Europe and Asia's largest economies, the spokesperson said.
-On Tuesday, Wadephul will visit the southern manufacturing hub of Guangzhou.
+The Beijing talks would focus on economic relations between Europe and Asia’s largest economies, the spokesperson said.
+On Dec 9, Mr Wadephul will visit the southern manufacturing hub of Guangzhou.

 “It is clear that many questions are not easy to answer and that our perspectives sometimes differ greatly.
 But it is equally clear that freedom, security and prosperity in Germany and Europe are closely linked to China.”

-Germany last month established a committee of experts to advise parliament on "security-relevant trade relations" with China, part of a push to reduce reliance on China as a supplier of key materials and customer for Germany's industrial exports.
+Germany in November established a committee of experts to advise Parliament on “security-relevant trade relations” with China, part of a push to reduce reliance on China as a supplier of key materials and customer for Germany’s industrial exports.

-"We must make it clear that further bilateral economic relations depend on China ending its unfair practices," said Juergen Hardt, foreign policy spokesperson of the conservatives in parliament.
+“We must make it clear that further bilateral economic relations depend on China ending its unfair practices,” said Mr Juergen Hardt, foreign policy spokesperson of the conservatives in Parliament.

 “The minister’s first trip was cancelled because there was no willingness in China to listen to that.”